Jeffrey Epstein Reportedly Has Compromising Photos Of Donald Trump With Women

 — Kimberley Johnson (@AuthorKimberley) August 4, 2019

 The details of Epstein’s life and goals — and the people connected to him — continue to leak out as the case against him progresses.
-A recent report from The York York Times reveals that Epstein had the dream of seeding the human race with his DNA.
+A recent report from The New York Times reveals that Epstein had the dream of seeding the human race with his DNA.
 His goal is connected to his fascination with transhumanism, which is rooted in the belief that humans can be transformed and improved using science and technology.

 Per The Inquisitr, Epstein used his money to get close to prominent scientists and speak about his ideas.
 But not everyone was impressed.
 Famous science author Steven Pinker claims that he saw through Epstein’s disguise and called the financier an “intellectual imposter.”
 Pinker also claims that he was eventually cut off from Epstein’s gatherings after he challenged Epstein’s argument that attempts to reduce starvation and invest in health care were misguided, which Epstein claimed was connected to the risk of overpopulation.